 When creating tasks, Forecast’s AI will help you with accurate estimations.
 Try our auto scheduling feature that allocates resources to tasks automatically.
 When you’re good to start working and the team begins to register time on the tasks, you’ll get the following view, jumping to Periods, where you can see your retainer agreement in full swing.

 Forecast’s Retainers have been developed with flexibility in mind, so if there’s a need to subtract costs from one Period to another, or roll over the hours to the next Period(s), you can easily do so.
 A cherry on top you can give to your clients is showing them you have experience in managing retainer agreement projects and make sure no workload conflicts appear underway.
 Forecast is built to automate retainer management process from quote to invoice and reduce the time you or your project managers spend on manual tasks.
-Read the full overview of Retainers here, or experience it now signing up for a free trial.
+Read the full overview of Retainers here.

 You might like to read these articles on our blog..